Access to our Members only page

 When and where does training take place?

 Throughout the year we organise several social events.
-You will find them advertised via our weekly newsletter and in the calendar.
+You will find them announced in our newsletter and in the calendar.

-You can also browse our newsletters on the Members page clicking here!
+You can also browse our newsletters on the Members page by clicking here.

 As a Club member you have a number of opportunities to test and improve your running skills.

-Our Championships are a series of local affiliated races throughout the year.
+Our Club Championship is a series of local affiliated races and virtual races throughout the year.

 Your membership often allows you a discounted price to sign up to the in-person affiliated races.
 Virtual races are free.
 The races are chosen through a membership vote each year.